Laos travel tips

 Or Lam

 When visiting Laos, you cannot forget to discover a specialty dish called “Larb” (also known as minced meat salad) in the local eateries.
 The meal is cooked with minced pork and is garnished with mint, cilantro, and green onions as well as fish sauce, lemon, and chili.
-The people of the nation with millions of elephants believe this to be the “national real” food, and they frequently share it during Tet.

 Sai Oo-ah (Sai Ua)